Ontario health minister says no easy way to stop ER and ICU closures

 Repealing Bill 124 won’t fix everything but it would send a signal of goodwill to nurses and “plug the hole in the boat,” added Fraser.

-A day after the June 2 election, Ford signalled he would lift wage caps for nurses and some other public servants.
+A day after the June 2 election, Ford signalled he would lift the Bill 124 wage caps introduced in 2019 for nurses and some other public servants, but there has been no movement on that front.

-Ford said he was open to raising the pay for workers like nurses and teachers whose increases were capped at one per cent in Bill 124, which his government introduced in 2019 as an austerity measure.
+Jones said the second half of a $5,000 retention bonus for nurses who worked through the pandemic will be going out in mid-September.

-“I’m a strong believer when you get inflation, we’ve got to treat people fairly,” he told reporters, singling out nurses for their work during the pandemic.
+There are no quick fixes for the temporary closures of hospital emergency rooms and intensive care units hitting Ontario because of staff shortages, Health Minister Sylvia Jones says.

 The bureaucrat heading the provincial health system, chief executive Matthew Anderson of Ontario Health, acknowledged in Tuesday’s Star that “there are very, very tough things to solve” such as a backlog of patients needing care, health workers sick with COVID and the long-standing problem of patients awaiting beds in nursing homes.